 The opportunity for a two-way flow of ideas and information were varied, but were not as frequent as some would have hoped for.
 Staff noted it is difficult to build new relationships online, and opportunities to connect are more stilted and artificial in a virtual environment.

-The Trellis merger entailed communication with over 300 staff.
-That scale presents It is much more difficult to just drop in on meetings or have unplanned conversations.
+It is much more difficult to just drop in on meetings or have unplanned conversations.
 It is also difficult to read body language or nonverbal cues.
 Or, for example, wondering what it means when someone turns off their camera.
-On the other hand, staff participation in non-mandatory of these occasional misfirings of communication, by the time feedback was received and acted on, other (potentially less helpful) solutions had been improvised and implemented by staff.
+On the other hand, staff participation in non-mandatory virtual gatherings was tepid.
+It is also a challenge to encourage more online participation when staff know participation is voluntary.
+Because of these occasional misfirings of communication, by the time feedback was received and acted on, other (potentially less helpful) solutions had been improvised and implemented by staff.
 These dynamics are really important in human services - it is hard to have healthy client interaction when your peer interaction is unhealthy.

 That said, there were some silver linings that are worth noting: Being online made confidential meetings easier to manage and some people had more availability to meet than they would have otherwise.
-The universal impact of COVID-19 also meant that everyone is facing the same the hall' or 'at the water cooler' rumours, grumblings, and gossip, focusing peoples' attention to the task at hand, not on the drama that can sometimes fester in a live workplace.
+The universal impact of COVID-19 also meant that everyone is facing the same crisis and they could find humour in things like awkward silences on calls.
+Another upside to virtual meetings is that it minimizes the 'in the hall' or 'at the water cooler' rumours, grumblings, and gossip, focusing peoples' attention to the task at hand, not on the drama that can sometimes fester in a live workplace.
 The physical isolation of the workforce essentially removed much of the "water cooler talk" that might escalate fears and negative rumours about the merger, others said the virtual medium made it more difficult to gauge reactions and where people were truly at with respect to their anxieties around the merger.

-were of course all virtual, the impersonal nature of which made the initial news all the more Overall, internal communications are one area where challenges can be mitigated by relying on theories already in practice in human service with staff by clearly explaining why certain measures were taken.
+Overall, internal communications are one area where challenges can be mitigated by relying on theories already in practice in human service agencies.
+There was an emphasis on using trauma-informed approaches and empathy within Trellis' communications, and maintaining trust with staff by clearly explaining why certain measures were taken.
 The importance of explaining the "why" behind the confidentiality aspect of the amalgamation in particular cannot be overstated.
 In other cases the rationale of following commercial merger "best practice" will not cut it.